tprzybylek/my_website/README.md

 # my_website

 This is my personal website built with Wagtail.
 Wagtail is a Python CMS.
+Live demo is to be seen here: [http://tprzybylek.me/](http://tprzybylek.me/)

 ## Installation